ZAHON/qwik-primitives/packages/primitives/src/components/collapsible/README.md

 ## Usage

-Collapsible component can be controlled or uncontrolled.
+Collapsible component can be uncontrolled or controlled.

 ### Uncontrolled